mbaumer/us_hep_funding/docs/_states/WI.md

 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received  308  NSF MPS grants, totalling  $89,257,203.00 Who have these grants gone to?
+In the past 5 years, this state has received:
+308 NSF MPS grants, totalling $89,257,203.00

                                              Amount ($)
 Institution
 UNIVERSITY OF WISCONSIN SYSTEM                 84324927